Table of contents

 When buying an apartment or villa on a community of owners in Lanzarote, make sure that you understand any restrictions there may be in place.
 Such restrictions may include not being able to let the property to tourists or restrictions on having pets.

-There may also be problems with squatters, which unfortunately is a not uncommon situation at the moment in Spain as a result of the rather ineffective regulation against this type of situation.
+There may also be problems with squatters, which unfortunately is a not uncommon situation at the moment in Spain as a result of the rather ineffective regulation supporting evictions in Spain of trespassers.

 4. Date for signature at public notary